Purp1eW0lf/Blue-Team-Notes/README.md

 </p>

 # Blue Team Notes
 A collection of one-liners and small scripts useful for blue team work.
 Tend to be Powershell as these are the ones I forget the most.
-I've generally used these one liners on [Velociraptor](https://www.velocidex.com), which can query a thousands of endpoints at once.
+I've generally used these one liners on [Velociraptor](https://www.velocidex.com), which can query thousands of endpoints at once.

 I use _sysmon_ and _memetask_ as file or directory names in lieu of real file names, just replace the stupid names I've given with the files you actually need.